 Tucked away in Republican Governor Scott Walker’s proposed budget, is a clause that has nothing to do with campus funding.
 Yes, the proposed budget cuts 30 million dollars from the public university system.
 But beyond the Governor’s war on education, he is also intensifying the war on women, by proposing the elimination of rape reporting requirements on campus.

-25. DELETE LANGUAGE RELATED TO SEXUAL ASSAULT INFORMATION AND REPORTING
+25. DELETE LANGUAGE RELATED TO SEXUAL ASSAULT INFORMATION AND REPORTING(Continued Below)

 Governor: Delete the requirement that the Board direct each institution and college campus to incorporate oral and written or electronic information on sexual assault in its orientation program for newly entering students and to supply all students enrolled in the institution or college campus with the same information in either printed or electronic form.
 Delete the requirement that the Board of Regents submit an annual report to the legislature regarding the methods used to comply with the above requirement.